 SOCIAL REALITY THAT INSPIRES THIS BOOK

 This project is motivated by our deep concern about the individual, familial, community, and societal consequences of mass incarceration in the United States, a social reality that is very evident in Atlanta and other large cities.
-We are alarmed that the U.S. has the highest incarceration rate of any country in the world, currently around two million behind bars.
-Further, this rate has increased seven fold since the 1970s from 110 to 743/100,000.
+We are alarmed that the U.S. has the highest incarceration rate of any country in the world, currently more than two million behind bars.
+Further, this rate has increased six fold since the 1970s from 110 to 698/100,000.
 The weight of this tragedy falls disproportionately on poor and disadvantaged individuals and especially on African Americans.
-The incarceration rate for black males is more than six times that for white males—not too long ago it was almost eight times higher.
+The incarceration rate for black males is about six times that for white males—not too long ago it was almost eight times higher.
 Juveniles are also incarcerated in the U.S. at the highest rate among industrialized countries, again with a greatly disproportionate rate for blacks.
 Sentences are also longer, especially for non-violent crimes.
-Most importantly, the consequences of felony conviction last far beyond serving one's sentence—often permanently limiting an individual's chances for employment, professional development, housing, social welfare, voting rights and jury duty.
-Young people compose a large part of the prison population, serving sentences for crimes, often non-violent ones, they committed at points in their development when they may not have been aware of the life-long consequences of their actions.
-We are alarmed that as a society we give so little attention to the consequences for those imprisoned long after their sentences are served and on their families and communities.

 WHO WE WANT TO REACH